builders-blueprint-series/from-coder-to-engineer/front/contents-at-a-glance.md

    2. Repetition in the application layer - Common Interface
    3. Repetition in the data layer - Common Interface

+## Quotes

+"Brevity is the sole of wit."

+"Everything should as simple as possible, but not simpler."

+"The enemy of perfection is good enough."

 ## Working Title

 Builder's Blueprint: